Medical Devices: Turkish Healthcare Market

 - Young, highly educated population.
 With a median age of 29 and a literacy rate of 94% 16, Turkey harbors a formidable workforce.
 Almost half of all Turks go on to get a secondary education 17.
 Such demographics favor continued economic growth.

 - Medical tourism.
 Turkey has become a medical tourism destination, drawing patients from all of its neighbor countries, as well as from Europe more generally.
 While precise figures tend to be heavily disputed, 7 internationals continue to flock to Turkey for a variety of medical procedures.
 Estimates from the Turkish Ministry of Health claim 74,000 international patients in 2008, 262,000 in 2012, and a projected two million annually by 2023.
-Even if these official statistics have been inflated, 8 the general upward trend of medical tourism to Turkey (some Istanbul medical centers reportedly derive almost 9 from foreign customers).
+Even if these official statistics have been inflated, other sources corroborate 8 the general upward trend of medical tourism to Turkey (some Istanbul medical centers reportedly derive almost half of their revenue 9 from foreign customers).
 There are many reasons Turkey attracts so many would-be patients.
 As we have already noted, heavy government investment in medical infrastructure has produced world-class facilities.
 An internationally-trained, multilingual staff can make their international clientele feel at ease.
 Most importantly, customers love the Turkish prices on surgical procedures.
 For example, a coronary angioplasty in the US averages around $21,000 10, while the same operation costs $5,000-$6,000 in Turkey 11; a hip replacement costs roughly half 11 of what it would in the UK; an adenoidectomy (surgical removal of the adenoids) in Turkey is discounted 75% 12 from the cost of the procedure in Spain.
 For manufacturers of medical devices, the rising influx of medical tourists into Turkey presents one more incentive to have one’s product in the Turkish healthcare system.

 - Electronic records.
 Turkey is aggressively adopting electronic systems 6 for managing patient records and other healthcare-related administrative functions.
 Beginning in 2005, the Ministry of Health launched an initiative in which they partnered with private industry for custom software development.
 In addition to the typical record-keeping functionality, Turkey will establish a tele-medicine system for reaching remote areas.
 In the overarching plan, all elements of the Turkish healthcare system will be integrated into a single electronic system.
 This ambitious plan leaves plenty of room for US companies to offer superior solutions to Turkey’s healthcare integration project.